Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Introduction

+Each term of order $k$ in $g$ contains the derivatives of $g$ of orders up to $k-1$ evaluated at $y=\f(x)$.
+Thus the pullback

+is a formal nonlinear differential operator over the map $\f\co M_1\to M_2$ defined by the linear term in the generating function~\eqref{eq.genfun}.

+For a linear generating function $S(x,q)=\f^i(x)q_i$, the pullback defined by the above procedure coincides with be the ordinary pullback $\f^*$ by the map $\f$ and in particular is linear.
+(The corresponding canonical relation $T^*M_1\dashrightarrow T^*M_2$ is the cotangent lift $T^*\f$.)

+Because the pullbacks induced on smooth functions by thick morphisms are non-linear in general, there are actually two parallel theories: of \textbf{``even''} and \textbf{``odd'' thick morphisms} acting on even and odd functions (``bosonic'' and ``fermionic'' fields in physical parlance), respectively.
+Above, we have described the \textbf{even} case ($g$ should be assumed to be even); in the \textbf{odd} case, one has to use the anticotangent bundles $\Pi T^*M_1$ and $\Pi T^*M_2$ (where $\Pi$ is the parity reversion functor) and odd generating functions $S(x,y^*)$, where $y^*_i$ are the antimomenta (fiber coordinates for $\Pi T^*M_2$).
+We will use the notation $\Psi\co M_1\oto M_2$ for odd thick morphisms.

-The problem that we solve in the present paper is the extension of the tangent functor $T$ and the antitangent functor $\Pi T$ from ordinary smooth maps between (super)manifolds to thick or microformal morphisms of both types (even and odd).
-Since functions on $\Pi TM$ are differential forms $\O(M)$ in the case of ordinary manifolds, and for supermanifolds they are the Bernstein--Leites pseudodifferential forms, we in particular obtain non-linear pullbacks of forms and on de Rham cohomology.
+The problem that we solve in the present paper is extending the \textbf{tangent functor} $T$ and the \textbf{antitangent functor} $\Pi T$ from ordinary smooth maps $\f\co M_1\to M_2$ to thick morphisms of both types (even and odd).